Raiff1982/codetteui2/README.md

 ---

-**Built with ❤️ by developers, for developers - Production ready with ethical AI!**
+**Built with ❤️ by developers, for developers - Enterprise ready with ethical AI and mathematical rigor!**

-*"Code with compassion, debug with wisdom, deploy with integrity, and always remember that every expert was once a beginner."*
+*"Code with compassion, debug with wisdom, deploy with integrity, and always remember that every expert was once a beginner.
+Now with production-ready AI that genuinely cares."*